objective, preparation, what's due, activities, other notes

 responsible for preparing posters and helping with setup.

 Example Pugh chart for comparing fastener concepts.
 "S" means same, or O.

-There is a credit card training session for all financial officers at 4 PM Thursday.
+There is a credit card training session for all financial officers this Thursday.
 All financial officers must attend.
-If you have a conflict, please contact Chevalley Duhart to make alternative arrangments.
+If you have a conflict, please contact Chevalley Duhart to make alternative arrangements.